shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 The goblin next to it tried to stab it as it ran past, but the deer deflected the blade with its antler.
 The goblins then tried shooting the deer, but all their shots missed.
 The deer hid in the tent and they couldn’t see it anymore.

-Siu shoots both the goblins that shot at the deer.
+Sui shoots both the goblins that shot at the deer.
 Dead, dead.
 No there were no more goblins in the camp.
 “Well done, deer.”

-Siu climbed out of the tree and inspected the goblin camp.
+Sui climbed out of the tree and inspected the goblin camp.
 Bodies lay everywhere.
 The breakfast food was ruined, unless you like your food with a side of blood and guts.
 The tents were all intact, except for the ones the deer ran through.

 “What are you doing?”
-Siu watched as the deer ran into all the tents, kicked all the stuff out, and then ran to the next tent.
+Sui watched as the deer ran into all the tents, kicked all the stuff out, and then ran to the next tent.
 The deer ignored him and continued doing what it was doing.
 “You’re definitely not a normal deer.
 Some kind of magic deer.
 I trust you know what you’re doing.”

 “Mmm!
 Mmm!”
 The centaur lay on the ground gagged and bound.

-Siu tried to untie him, but his fingers were too sore from shooting his bow.
+Sui tried to untie him, but his fingers were too sore from shooting his bow.
 He couldn’t undo the knots.
 “Screw it.”
 He unlatched a potion bottle from his belt.
 “Careful, this might sting a bit.”
 He dripped acid out of the bottle onto the ropes.
 They dissolves away in a line that circumvented the need to undo knots.

 “Thank you, my dear dragon.”
 The centaur spoke in Sylvan as he shook off the loose ropes.
 “I am freeeee!”
 The centaur ran off, jumping over the bloodied table as he ran.

-Siu approached the table.
+Sui approached the table.
 The goblin leader lay on it, spilling his guts all over it.
-Siu patted him down, searching for valuables.
+Sui patted him down, searching for valuables.
 He pulled out his scimitar, his shield, and some loose change.
 “This will be worth selling.”
 He examined them.
 Then he found a javelin.
 He looked at it coyly.
 “I’ve got an idea.”

-Siu thrust the javelin into the ground and lifted the goblin leader’s body onto the opposite end.
+Sui thrust the javelin into the ground and lifted the goblin leader’s body onto the opposite end.
 The body drifted down, skewered on the javelin pole.
-Siu clapped his hands together.
+Sui clapped his hands together.
 “Let this be a message to all who mess with us!”

 No one heard it.
 But they would see the skewered goblin, if they ever came to the camp.
 Not even the deer was paying attention.

-Siu approached the tent the deer was in, holding his hands up to block flying items from hitting his face.
+Sui approached the tent the deer was in, holding his hands up to block flying items from hitting his face.
 “Deer?”

 The deer stopped and looked at him.